bbauska/UofM-Intro-HTML5/readme.md

 # Introduction to HTML5
 ###### (by Colleen van Lent, PhD - University of Michigan)

-# Week 1: Learning about the Web {#week-1-learning-about-the-web .unnumbered}
+# Week 1: Learning about the Web

 This week we will uncover the \"mystery\" behind the Internet.
 What happens when you type a URL into your browser so that a webpage